Defining Support, The Cancer Mom Series: Dianna

 Dianna is mom to Max, who currently is in treatment for Stage IV High Risk Neuroblastoma.

 It took a very long time for me to feel like I was ready to truly speak about being a cancer mom.
 I have developed very bad anxiety and to be honest, I am angry.
-Sure I do the updates and post about how pediatric cancer deserves more federal funding but to really talk in depth about the situation didn’t happen until more recently, and we are 9 months into an estimated 3-year treatment plan that’s 5 months behind the original schedule due to various factors.
-Our social worker reached out to another cancer mom who’s son had a similar diagnosis and is doing well.
-My anxiety and worry
+Sure I do the updates and post about how pediatric cancer deserves more federal funding but to really talk in-depth about the situation didn’t happen until more recently, and we are 9 months into an estimated 3-year treatment plan that’s 5 months behind the original schedule due to various factors.
+Our social worker reached out to another cancer mom whose son had a similar diagnosis and is doing well.
+My anxiety and worry were really getting the best of me and I needed to hear from someone who lived it that there was light at the end of this pitch-black tunnel.
+She checks in all the time and has really been a blessing to me.
+I don’t know that I’ll ever be able to show her how much she has helped me but someday I’ll try!
+I’ve met other cancer moms that have been treated at our hospital, Levine Children’s, and having someone who has lived the nightmare that you can openly talk to, that completely gets what you are saying without judgment, is a huge stress reliever.
+You will never meet a group of more badass women (am I allowed to say that?!) than those who have had to watch their child, many times helplessly, endure treatment for cancer.

-I am extremely thankful that we are treating at a hospital that provides such close care to the patient and family.
+I am extremely thankful that we are treated at a hospital that provides such close care to the patient and family.
 It really is a family.
-These children bond so closely with the nurses and oncologists, social workers and child life specialists.
-I was going to count how many days we have spent in the hospital but I don’t think that’s a good idea because it’s way more time than we have spent home.
+These children bond so closely with the nurses and oncologists, social workers, and child life specialists.
+I was going to count how many days we have spent in the hospital but I don’t think that’s a good idea because it’s way more time than we have spent at home.

 Donate in honor of these incredible women, your donation to the Isabella Santos Foundation helps fund research so desperately needed for rare pediatric cancer patients.